First glimpse of historic Flinders Street Station façade08 Nov 2017

 When the repainting is complete at the end of this year, Victorians and those visiting Melbourne will see the station restored in its 1910 original colours.

-The Labor Government project will also make the station more user-friendly for the 26 million passengers that travel through it each year.
+The Victorian Government project will also make the station more user-friendly for the 26 million passengers that travel through it each year.

 The main concourse and Elizabeth Street subway toilets have already been refurbished, brighter lighting has been installed on all platforms and works around the western end of the station are well underway.